jenkinsci/pipeline-as-yaml-plugin/README.md

 Defined Yaml format is converted to Jenkins Pipeline Declarative syntax in runtime.

-Therefore [Jenkins Declarative Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/) rules must be implemented.
+Any existing steps in [Snipped Generator](https://jenkins.io/doc/book/pipeline/getting-started/#snippet-generator) or [Declarative Directive Generator](https://jenkins.io/doc/book/pipeline/getting-started/#directive-generator) can bu used in `step` or `script` block.

-This plugin do not implement all Jenkins DSL definitions (steps, options, parameters, tools, etc..), only implements meta structure for Pipeline Declarative Syntax.
+[Jenkins Declarative Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/) rules must be followed.

-Therefore any existing steps, options, parameters, tools, etc.. can be used.
+Please see below for usage examples.

 ## Usage
 For using Pipeline as Yaml in your MultiBranch Pipeline, select `by Jenkinsfile As Yaml' in `Build Configuration`.